-Leprosy is a chronic, progressive bacterial infection.
+Leprosy is a chronic, progressive bacterial infection caused by the bacterium Mycobacterium leprae.
 It primarily affects the nerves of the extremities, the lining of the nose, and the upper respiratory tract.
-It is caused by the bacteria Mycobacterium leprae.
-Leprosy produces skin sores, nerve damage, and muscle weakness if left untreated.
-It can cause severe disfigurement and significant disability.
+Leprosy produces skin sores, nerve damage, and muscle weakness.
+If it isn’t treated, it can cause severe disfigurement and significant disability.

 Leprosy is common in many countries, especially those with tropical or subtropical climates.
-However, it is not as commonin the United States.
-The National Institutes of Health (NIH) reports that only about 100 new cases are diagnosed in the United States each year (NIH, 2011).
+However, it’s not as common in the United States.
+The National Institute of Allergy and Infectious Disease reports that only 100 to 200 new cases are diagnosed in the United States each year.

-The Ridley-Jopling system is used globally in clinical studies.
+Clinical studies use the Ridley-Jopling system.
 It has six classifications based on severity of symptoms.
 They are:

-- borderline tuberculoid leprosy—lesions like tuberculoid but small and more numerous; less nerve enlargement; may persist, revert to tuberculoid, or advance to another form
+- borderline tuberculoid leprosy: lesions similar to tuberculoid but smaller and more numerous; less nerve enlargement; may persist, revert to tuberculoid, or advance to another form

-- borderline lepromatous leprosy—many lesions with flat lesions, raised bumps, plaques, and nodules, sometimes numb; may persist, regress, or progress
+- borderline lepromatous leprosy: many lesions including flat lesions, raised bumps, plaques, and nodules, sometimes numb; may persist, regress, or progress

-- lepromatous leprosy—many lesions with bacteria; hair loss; nerve involvement; limb weakness; disfigurement; does not regress
+- lepromatous leprosy: many lesions with bacteria; hair loss; nerve involvement; limb weakness; disfigurement; doesn’t regress

-Leprosy is spread through contact with mucous of infected person, usually when he or she sneezes or coughs.
-The disease is not highly contagious.
-Close, frequent contact with an untreated person is required to contract leprosy.
+Leprosy spreads through contact with the mucus of an infected person.
+This usually occurs when the infected person sneezes or coughs.
+The disease isn’t highly contagious.
+Close, repeated contact with an untreated person can lead to contracting leprosy.

 The bacteria responsible for leprosy multiply very slowly.
-Therefore,the disease has an incubation period (the time between infection and the appearance of the first symptoms) of up to five years.
-Symptoms may not appear for as long as 20 years (WHO, 2010).
+The disease has an incubation period (the time between infection and the appearance of the first symptoms) of up to five years.
+Symptoms may not appear for as long as 20 years.

-According to the New England Journal of Medicine, a certain type of armadillo native to the southern United States can also carry and transmit the disease to humans (NEJM, 2011).
+According to the New England Journal of Medicine, an armadillo native to the southern United States can also carry and transmit the disease to humans.

 The main symptoms of leprosy include:

-In addition, your doctor may perform a lepromin skin test to determine which form of leprosy you have.A small amount of leprosy-causing bacteria is injected into the skin, typically on the upper forearm.
+Your doctor may also perform a lepromin skin test to determine the form of leprosy.
+Your doctor will inject a small amount of leprosy-causing bacteria into the skin, typically on the upper forearm.
 People who have tuberculoid or borderline tuberculoid leprosy will experience irritation at the injection site.

 WHO developed a multidrug therapy in 1995 to cure all types of leprosy.
-It is available free of charge worldwide (WHO, 2010).
-Additionally, several antibiotics are used to treat leprosy by killing the bacteria that causes it, including:
+It’s available free of charge worldwide.
+Additionally, several antibiotics treat leprosy by killing the bacteria that causes it.
+These antibiotics include:

 Your doctor may prescribe more than one antibiotic at the same time.
-He or she also may want you to take an anti-inflammatory medication such as aspirin, prednisone, orthalidomide.
-However, never take thalidomide if you are or may become pregnant.
+They also may want you to take an anti-inflammatory medication such as aspirin, prednisone, or orthalidomide.
+You should never take thalidomide if you are or may become pregnant.
 It can produce severe birth defects.

 - hair loss, particularly on the eyebrows and eyelashes